 Most of the time, the power steering fluid is going to be red, green, or pink, depending on the car model.
 There are times when it could also be clear, but that’s rare.
 If you notice any other color, it may mean that the power steering fluid is contaminated, or there’s another problem to be addressed.

 Here is a more detailed list of the power steering fluid colors:

 This is the color that your power steering fluid should be in most car models.
 Today’s power steering fluids are dyed red, with some leaning toward having a pink hue.

 If you look under the car and see red liquid dripping from the vehicle, it could be the power steering fluid, but it could also be automatic transmission fluid, because both systems use the same type of fluid.
 However, you will still want to look at the leak’s location.
 If it is coming from the front of the vehicle, near the engine, it’s probably power steering fluid.

 Older power steering fluid was always red or pink.
 However, in modern cars you can often find green power steering fluid.
 Green power steering fluid is mostly found in European car brands like Volkswagen or Audi.

-This green power steering fluid is, in most cases, not similar to the red power steering fluid and should not be mixed with each other.
+This green power steering fluid is, in most cases, not similar to the red power steering fluid, and the two should not be mixed with each other.
 The green fluid is often better suited for colder climates due to the lower viscosity.
 Only use power steering fluid with the right specifications for your car to prevent damages.

 Before the power steering fluid is dyed red or pink, it starts out as clear.
 Before the manufacturing process is over, the fluid is actually just clear.
 There are a few manufacturers that prefer to keep it clear because the dyes can change how the fluid runs.